yearn/yearn-vesting-escrow/spec.md

         - create a new vesting escrow using `create_minimal_proxy_to`
         - fund it by transferring tokens from `msg.sender` to the newly created `escrow`
         - `initialize` the `escrow`
-        - emit the creation parameters in `VestingEscrowCreated` event
+        - log the creation parameters in `VestingEscrowCreated` event

 ## Vesting Escrow